 With the approval of the consent authority, the applicant of a development application (DA) for State significant development may amend what it is seeking consent for at any time before the DA is determined.

 - improve the design of the project

-- respond to issues raised in submissions or further community engagement
+- respond to issues raised in submissions

-- reduce the impacts of the project.
+- further mitigate the impacts of the project.

-The purpose of the Amendment Report is to outline the changes to the project and help the community, Government agencies and the consent authority to understand the implications of these changes.
+The purpose of the amendment report is to outline the changes to the project and help the community, government agencies and the consent authority to understand the implications of these changes.

-If the Amendment Report is exhibited, the Department will publish all submissions online and ask the applicant to prepare a Submissions Report.
+If the amendment report is exhibited, the department will publish all submissions online and ask the applicant to prepare a submissions report.